flarehotspot/sdk-utils/core/sdk/docs/content/docs/tutorials/creating-admin-page.md

 ```

 In this example, we are registering an [admin route](../api/vue-router/#admin-route) with the name `admin.welcome` and the path `/welcome/:name`.

 The `Component` field specifies the [Vue component](https://v2.vuejs.org/v2/guide/components) to render when the user navigates to this route.

 The `HandlerFunc` field is a function that is called when the user navigates to the route.
 The returned data from [VueResponse.Json](../api/vue-response/#json) is automatically passed to the vue component as `flareView` component prop.

+Route params can be defined using a colon (`:`) prefix.
+In this example, we defined a route param called `:name` which is used to display the welcome message in our vue component.

 The `flareView` component prop has three fields namely: